 11:00 am: Student Achievement and Trends: Western Australian Secondary Education — Allan Blagaich and Patrick Garnett (Western Australian School Curriculum and Standards Authority)

 12:00 pm: Lunch

-Louise Pollard, 2017 NCSEHE Equity Fellow and Director, Student Services & Admission, the University of Notre Dame, will give an overview of her Equity Fellowship, Remote Student University Success: An analysis of Policy and Practice.
-She will discuss implications for equity practitioners supporting remote students in higher education, as well as recommendations for the sector and future policy direction.
+Louise Pollard, 2017 NCSEHE Equity Fellow and Director, Student Services & Admission, the University of Notre Dame, gave an overview of her Equity Fellowship, Remote Student University Success: An analysis of Policy and Practice.
+She discussed implications for equity practitioners supporting remote students in higher education, as well as recommendations for the sector and future policy direction.